Mogadishu: Etymology

 The origins of the name Mogadishu (Muqdisho) is thought to possibly be derived from a morphology of the Somali words Muuq and Disho, which mean "sight killer" or "blinder", possibly referring to the city's blinding beauty.
-The 16th century explorer Leo Africanus knew the city as Magadazo (alt.
+The 16th century Andalusi explorer Leo Africanus knew the city as Magadazo (alt.
 Magadoxo) and described it as a "beautiful, rich place".
 Another theory is that the name consists of two Somali words, Maqal and Disho, meaning "the place where sheep are slaughtered".

-The name used by the locals is Xamar (Hamar), which may refer to the color red.
+The city nickname used by the locals is Xamar (Ḥamar), which may refer to the color red.
 This could be in reference to the reddish environment and hills, meaning a city that was built on red sand.
-The early neighborhood of Hamar Weyne combines two words, hamar (red) and wein(big).
-It is also the Somali word for tamarind.
+The old neighborhood of Hamar Weyne combines two words, ḥamar (red) and weyn (big).
+It is also a Somali word for tamarind as well as for a chestnut-colored horse.

 In Abyssinia, the city of Mogadishu and its surrounding area were known as Machidas.
-A powerful kingdom, with which the Abyssinians were frequently at war, once thrived there.
-Described as a fine city built at a short distance from the seashore, Machidas was located to the north of Zanguebar and featured a king’s palace, several mosques and houses of stone painted in fresco with terraced flat roofs.
-The name Machidas also appears on maps from the 18th- and 19th-centuries.
+A thriving and powerful kingdom, with which the Abyssinians were frequently at war.
+Described as a fine city built at a short distance from the seashore.
+Machidas featured a king's palace, several mosques and houses of stone painted in fresco with terraced flat roofs.
+The name Machidas also appears on maps from the 18th and 19th centuries.

-Arabic sources record Mogadishu as Maqdīshū (مَقْدِيشُو).
-The book An Azanian Trio suggests a link to the Hebrew mqdsh ("holy place”), possibly tied to chronicles of two rabbis in the city's early history.
+Medieval and early modern Arabic sources record Mogadishu as Maqdīshū (مقديشو).
+The book An Azanian Trio suggests a link to the Hebrew MQDSH (מקדש), meaning "holy place".
+The book further ties it to chronicles of two rabbis in Mogadishu's early history.